-The Louisiana Room is a division of the Special Collections Department of the Edith Garland Dupré Library at the University of Louisiana at Lafayette.
-The Louisiana Room Librarian reports to the Assistant Dean for Special Collection Services.
+The Louisiana Room is a division of Special Collections of the Edith Garland Dupré Library at the University of Louisiana at Lafayette.

 The Louisiana Room houses the Library's collection of materials relating to Louisiana.
 All subject areas are included: history, politics and government, business and industry, agriculture, education, arts and literature, to name a few.
-Formats include monographs, serials, government documents, maps, microforms, pamphlets and ephemera.
+Formats include books, periodicals, government documents, maps, microforms, pamphlets and ephemera.